 (Colossians 3:5-11) – “Put to death, therefore, whatever belongs to your earthly nature: sexual immorality, impurity, lust, evil desires and greed, which is idolatry.
 Because of these, the wrath of God is coming.
 You used to walk in these ways, in the life you once lived.
 But now you must also rid yourselves of all such things as these: anger, rage, malice, slander, and filthy language from your lips.
 Do not lie to each other, since you have taken off your old self with its practices and have put on the new self, which is being renewed in knowledge in the image of its Creator.
 Here there is no Gentile or Jew, circumcised or uncircumcised, barbarian, Scythian, slave or free, but Christ is all, and is in all.”

-We must avoid anger to avoid God’s displeasure and bring to Him honor and delight.
+We must avoid anger to avoid God’s displeasure and bring honor and delight to Him.

 (James 1:19-20) – “My dear brothers and sisters, take note of this: Everyone should be quick to listen, slow to speak and slow to become angry, because human anger does not produce the righteousness that God desires.”